 Do you provide service dogs for adults?

 We primarily provide service dogs for children between the ages of 5 to 18 years.
-On occasion we do provide service dogs for adults over the age of 18.
+On occasion we do provide mobility service dogs for adults over the age of 18.
 We currently do not place psychiatric or autism service dogs with adults.

 Do we need to live in the Washington DC area to receive a dog?